Choose the Mermaid style before you export

 Navy code-document styling with readable light labels.

-Linear Dark
+Slide Dark

-Best for leadership decks.
+Best for slides and decks.

 How to choose a style